partigabor/aromatica-old/content/items/saffron.md

 +++
 title = "Saffron"
 author = "Gabor Parti"
-date = "2023-11-14"
+date = "2023-11-16"
-description = "The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus" weight = 10
+description = "The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus." weight = 10
 # draft = "true"
 # hidden = "true"